 What Is a Medical Alert Necklace Used For?

-Medical jewelry are small wearable pieces – usually a necklace or a bracelet – that include key information regarding a person’s health status.
+Medical jewelry (like necklaces) are small wearable pieces – usually a necklace or a bracelet – that include key information regarding a person’s health status.

 The most common types of information included in medical jewelry relate to chronic medical conditions and life-threatening allergies.
 According to Connie Meyer, president of the National Association of Emergency Medical Technicians, healthcare workers are now trained to look for this information and act on it.
 For example, if they find a medical alert necklace indicating that an unconscious person is diabetic, they will check blood sugar levels and potentially turn a complete battery of tests and an overnight stay in the hospital into a quick intervention.